 All Wheeling Country Day School faculty and staff have a mandatory legal duty to report child abuse.
 Anyone having “reasonable cause to suspect that a child is neglected or abused, including sexual abuse or sexual assault, or observes a child being subjected to conditions that are likely to result in abuse or neglect has no more than 24 hours to call the West Virginia Child Abuse and Neglect Hotline at 800-352-6513.”

-The school offers students access to a range of technology including the internet and email for students in grades 3 and above.
+The school offers students access to a range of technology, including the internet and email, for students in grades three and above.
 Parental permission is required for students to access the above; however, should a parent prefer that a student not have said access, the student will still use a computer for educational purposes.

-Students are not permitted at any time while on campus to use personal devices unless approved by a WCDS faculty member.
+Students are not permitted at any time while on campus to use personal devices, including cell phones and smart watches unless approved by a WCDS faculty member.
+If parents need to contact their child throughout the school day, they should contact the office.

-Wheeling Country Day School is a private, not-for-profit, organization whose cost of operation exceeds the cost of tuition per student.
+Wheeling Country Day School is a private, not-for-profit organization whose cost of operation exceeds the cost of tuition per student.
 There are times when that reality limits the ability of the school to make any and all accommodations that might arise for a school population.
 However, it is the policy of the school to comply with all laws which are applicable to private, not-for-profit schools and to, whenever feasible and possible, based on the judgment of the Head of School and the administration of Wheeling Country Day School, make any accommodations that can be made and are necessary to help students with any disability, large or small, adjust to daily life at the school.
-If Wheeling Country Day School has concerns that it cannot accommodate the needs of any child, the Head of School will notify the parents of that fact and work toward a resolution or suggest that another choice might be necessary for that child.
+If Wheeling Country Day School has concerns that it cannot accommodate the needs of any child, the Head of School or another administrator will notify the parents.
+They will work toward a resolution or suggest that another choice might be necessary for that child.

 Each child learns at his/her own rate, sometimes needing more or less time to grasp concepts that others of the same age.
 For this reason, it is imperative that parents be aware of their child’s specific needs and modify other activities to allow for reasonable time for each child to spend on assignments.